Nelarius/wrenpp/README.md

 ## TODO:

-* get rid of repetition in the reference counting between Wren and Method
-* `Wren` should uniquely own the VM pointer
 * Add foreign method support.
-  * Get hash function for string, use `std::hash<std::string>` specialization
-  * All bindings get stored in a tree, along with the WrenForeignMethodFn.
-  * `ForeignMethodFnWrapper` needs to use a global pointer to bound method tree
   * The Wren VM binds its own instance of the tree to the global variable on module execution
   * Functions & methods need to be wrapped in a global method, maybe with templates?
   * See http://stackoverflow.com/a/18171736/2018013 for a possible way of handling WrenForeignMethodFn bindings